 On 17 September, ECB President Christine Lagarde shared her vision of payments in a digital world and addressed cash, European payments sovereignty and central bank digital currencies.
 According to the ECB’s new payments survey, which is due to be published in November, cash is the most common way to pay in the euro-area, with cash payments accounting for 73% of all physical retail payments in 2019.
-Lagarde said: “The Eurosystem will continue to ensure that all citizens have access to banknotes at all times.”
+Lagarde said: “The The Eurosystem comprises the European Central Bank and the national central banks of those countries that have adopted the euro.
+More will continue to ensure that all citizens have access to banknotes at all times.”

-The Commission’s strategy is in line with the ECB’s vision and focuses on creating the conditions to make the development of instant payments and EU-wide payment solutions possible; consumer protection and ensuring payment solutions are safe; and lessening Europe’s dependency on big global players in this area.
+The Commission’s strategy is in line with the ECB’s vision and focuses on creating the conditions to make the development of instant payments and EU-wide A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More solutions possible; consumer protection and ensuring payment solutions are Secure container for storing money and valuables, with high resistance to breaking and entering.
+More; and lessening Europe’s dependency on big global players in this area.
 It is articulated around 4 pillars:

 Cash is an integral part of the first pillar.
-The Commission recalls that “It is still the only form of money individuals can hold directly.
+The Commission recalls that “It is still the only form of From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
+More individuals can hold directly.
 As such, it should remain widely accessible and accepted.”
 While promoting the emergence of digital payments, the Commission recalls that there are about 30 million European adults who do not have a bank account.

 The Commission recognises nonetheless that the accessibility and acceptance of cash have decreased in recent years.
 This trend has accelerated during the pandemic due to concerns over banknotes and coins being associated with the transmission of the virus as well as a shift to online shopping during lockdowns.

-In the framework of the Euro Legal Tender Expert Group (ELTEG), the Commission will take stock of latest developments regarding the acceptance and availability of cash within the euro area with the ECB, national central banks and treasuries.
+In the framework of the Euro Legal Tender Expert Group (ELTEG), the Commission will take stock of latest developments regarding the acceptance and availability of cash within the euro area with the ECB, In general, the expression refers to the central banks of different countries.
+More and treasuries.
 In parallel, it will closely follow the work on access to cash to be carried out under the auspices of the Euro Retail Payments Board.
 Taking this work into account, as well as the deliberations of the Euro Legal Tender Expert Group, it may decide to take appropriate action to protect the acceptance and availability of euro cash at the end of 2021.

 In 2010, the Commission issued a non-binding recommendation stating that the acceptance of euro banknotes and coins as a means of payment in retail transactions should be the rule, and that refusals should be possible only on the basis of the “good faith principle”.
 It also implies that where a payment obligation exists, the legal tender of euro banknotes and coins implies: (a) mandatory acceptance by the creditor; (b) at full face value; and (c) with the power to discharge the payment obligation.